andydansby/bresenham_in_ASM/README.md

 ** Version 3 is 443 bytes

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-Versions 4 and 5 are different algorythms altogether which are considerbly smaller than Versions 1-3
+Versions 4 and 5 is a different algorythm altogether which are considerbly smaller than Versions 1-3

-** Version 4 is 339 bytes
+** Version 4 is 406 bytes

-** Version 5 is 323 bytes
+** Version 5 is 396 bytes

 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-Version 6 is a different algorythm, smaller than versions 1-3
+Versions 6 to 8 is a different algorythm altogether which are considerbly smaller than Versions 1-3

-** Version 6 is 406 bytes
+** Version 6 is 339 bytes

-** Version 7 is 396 bytes
+** Version 7 is 323 bytes